joe-scotto/scottokeebs/README.md

 # ScottoKeebs

-All of my custom keyboards, keymaps, and case files are stored here.

-# Support
-If you like what I do consider supporting me by donating or [buying my cases or keycaps](http://scottokeebs.com).
+All of my custom keyboards, keymaps, and case files are stored here. **If you like what I do consider supporting me by donating or [buying my cases or keycaps](http://scottokeebs.com).**

 # Contents